Gay clubs in Jacksonville history

 From 1970 to 1974, Jacksonville was the headquarters of the first magazine ever to serve Florida’s gay community.
 The brainchild of editor-in-chief Henry C. Godley and managing editor Mark W. Riley, David was a pioneering monthly lifestyle magazine that advertised its mission as “Entertaining and Informing Gays.”
 Initially focusing on Florida and Georgia, David distinguished itself by covering a wide array of topics of interest to the gay community, with its editors stating, “David is not a homosexual newspaper – but a newspaper for homosexuals.”

 David contained pieces on LGBTQ events, news stories, travel pieces and features on topics ranging from club reviews to politics.
 The magazine featured a letter from Harvey Milk and covered Florida Attorney General Robert L. Shevin’s efforts to overturn laws long used to cudgel LGBTQ people.
-One article detailed Jacksonville’s growth as a destination on “the circuit” of gay bars and clubs between Atlanta and Miami.
+One article detailed Jacksonville’s growth as a destination on “the circuit,” the collection of gay bars and clubs between Atlanta and Miami.
 “In the past, the travellers on the circuit by-passed Jacksonville,” the author wrote.
 “Three years ago there were only two gay bars or nightspots for the crowd to visit.
 Today there are at least five.”
 Jacksonville venues mentioned in the piece include the Knight Out, the Commodore, the Off-Beat, the Tides Inn, Wh-oo Bottle Club, the Crow-Bar, the A-Go-Go Club’s Den, and the legendary Bo’s Reef.

 Article from David’s first December 1970 issue discussing Jacksonville’s growth as a destination on “the circuit” of gay venues between Atlanta and Miami, with advertisements for bars in Jacksonville, Atlanta and Orlando.
 Courtesy of Houston LGBT History.